 (b) where the article is of a kind likely to jeopardise the good order, security or good government of a prison.

-Penalty: $2 000 or 18 months’ imprisonment, or both.
+Penalty for this subsection: imprisonment for 18 months and a fine of $12 000.

 (2) A person who, without the permission of the superintendent or the chief executive officer, conveys, brings or in any manner removes any article out of a prison that he did not have in his possession when he was admitted to the prison commits an offence.

-Penalty: $2 000 or 18 months’ imprisonment, or both.
+Penalty for this subsection: imprisonment for 18 months and a fine of $12 000.

 (3) A person who, for the purpose of obtaining permission to convey, bring or remove any article out of a prison, knowingly makes a false statement or representation or knowingly gives information that is false in a material particular commits an offence.

-Penalty: $1 000 or 12 months’ imprisonment, or both.
+Penalty for this subsection: imprisonment for 12 months and a fine of $6 000.

 (4) An officer who suffers any article to be dealt with in the manner prohibited by subsection (1) or (2) commits an offence.

-Penalty: $2 000 or 18 months’ imprisonment, or both.
+Penalty for this subsection: imprisonment for 18 months and a fine of $12 000.

 (5) A police officer or a prison officer may arrest without the necessity of a warrant a person whom he finds to be contravening subsection (1), (2) or (4) or who is reasonably suspected by him of contravening subsection (1), (2), or (4).